Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A new developer is having continuing conflicts with existing Development Team members and creating the hostile environment.
+### A new Developer is having continuing conflicts with existing Developers and creating the hostile environment.
 If necessary, who is responsible for removing the team member? (choose the best answer)

-- [ ] The hiring manager is responsible, because he/she hired the developer.
+- [ ] The hiring manager is responsible, because he/she hired the Developer.
 - [ ] The Scrum Manager is responsible, because he/she removes Impediments.
-- [x] The Development Team is responsible, and may need help from the Scrum Master.
+- [x] The Developers are responsible, and may need help from the Scrum Master.
 - [ ] The Product Owner is responsible, because he/she controls the return on investment (ROI).

 **[⬆ Back to Top](#table-of-contents)**

-### Which three purposes does the definition of "Done" serve? (choose the best three answers)
+### Which three purposes does the Definition of Done serve? (choose the best three answers)

-- [x] Guide the Development Team on how many Product Backlog items to select for the Sprint.
+- [x] Guide the Developers on how many Product Backlog items to select for the Sprint.
 - [x] Create a shared understanding of when work is complete.
 - [ ] Describe the purpose, objective, and time-box of each Scrum event.
 - [ ] Describe the work that must be done before the Sprint is allowed to end.